pytchlang/pytch-tutorials/bunner/tutorial.md

 Now that we have a way to show some digits we could also use this to show the number of lives remaining.
-A third sprite that has the same costumes and which updates whenever the lives change can do this:
+A third sprite that has the same costumes and which updates whenever the lives change can do this.
+The number of lives is always less than 10, so we don't have to do the 'divide and take remainder' trick this time:

 {{< commit introduce-life-display >}}